jianyingwu/pfczm-abaqus/README.md

 Date: 31 Oct.
 2019

-If you want to use this subroutine (research ONLY), please cite our papers:
+If you want to use these subroutine (research ONLY), please cite our papers:
 1. Wu, J. Y., 2017.
 A unified phase-field theory for the mechanics of damage and quasi-brittle failure.
    Journal of the Mechanics and Physics of Solids, 103: 72-99.
 2. Wu, J. Y., 2018.
 A geometrically regularized gradient damage model with energetic equivalence.